mrsadengineer/PythonFlaskWeb/README.md

 # Python Flask Web App
 ## Introduction - the project's aim
 App to explore the programming language of Python and to create resources for understanding Flask.
 Introductory investigation in using python and Flask together with VSCODE and git.
+Create resource web app for reference python and flask.

 ## Technologies
 Project is created with:

 Python  3.8.6
 Flask

-### Placement for Future README Sub sections
-Launch/ To Setup
-Table of contents
-Illustrations
-Scope of functionalities
-Examples of use
-Other information

 ## Project status
 The project is in the beginning.
+Working through creating content for python and flask section.

 ## Sources
 https://code.visualstudio.com/docs/python/tutorial-flask